Slide rule: Future value of money

+slide the index (the "1" at the right or left end of the scale) of C to the percent on D. The corresponding value on LL2 directly below the index will be the multiplier for 10 cycles of interest (typically years).
+The value on LL2 below 2 on the C scale will be the multiplier after 20 cycles, and so on.

 Trigonometry

 The S, T, and ST scales are used for trig functions and multiples of trig functions, for angles in degrees.

 For angles from around 5.7 up to 90 degrees, sines are found by comparing the S scale with C (or D) scale.
 (On many closed-body rules the S scale relates to the A and B scales instead and covers angles from around 0.57 up to 90 degrees; what follows must be adjusted appropriately.)
 The S scale has a second set of angles (sometimes in a different color), which run in the opposite direction, and are used for cosines.
 Tangents are found by comparing the T scale with the C (or D) scale for angles less than 45 degrees.
 For angles greater than 45 degrees the CI scale is used.
-Common forms such as $k\sin x$ can be read directly from x on the S scale to the result on the D scale, when the C-scale index is set at k.
+Common forms such as $k\sin x$ can be read directly from x on the S scale to the result on the D scale, when the C scale index is set at k.
 For angles below 5.7 degrees, sines, tangents, and radians are approximately equal, and are found on the ST or SRT (sines, radians, and tangents) scale, or simply divided by 57.3 degrees/radian.
 Inverse trigonometric functions are found by reversing the process.

 Many slide rules have S, T, and ST scales marked with degrees and minutes (e.g. some Keuffel and Esser models (Doric duplex 5" models, for example), late-model Teledyne-Post Mannheim-type rules).
 So-called decitrig models use decimal fractions of degrees instead.